kichi123/Trello-Sample/README.md

 # Trello-Sample
-Used to create directories, cards etc
+Used to create directories, cards, shelves etc